haraldgrove/notes/linux.md

 $ awk 'BEGIN {FS = "\t"} ; NR==1 ; $40 ~ /1/ {print $0}'
 ```

-Output column 40 in row 2 and any row with “1” in column 40
+Output column 40 in row 2 and in any row with “1” in column 40
 ```bash
 $ awk 'BEGIN { FS = "\t" } ; NR == 2 {print $40} ; $40 ~ /1/ {print $40}'
 ```